Shaunuss/Lowboi-Mk4/README.md

 ![Lowboi Mk4 - 003](https://github.com/user-attachments/assets/0906c99f-fc61-479a-980b-68e5d8cabade)

 ## PARTS DESCRIPTION
 The drivetrain on Lowboi Mk4 uses a single piece gear hob and bearing idler configuration, resulting in a very smooth and high extrusion quality, practically eliminating the common woodgrain artifacting seen in numerous other extruders.
-This is down to the gear hob being one piece and fully concentric, and no gear meshing issues sometimes seen in dual drive gear extruders.
+This is down to the gear hob being one piece and fully concentric, and no gear meshing issues sometimes seen in dual drive gear extruders. *Bill of materials is at the bottom*

 ## GEAR
 **K1 steel drive gear hob with DLC coating** is sourced from **AliExpress**, originally intended as an upgrade part for the Creality K1 extruder.
 I used gears from Mellow and am very happy with the quality.
 Gear and bearing quality may vary depending on vendor, so I recommend the use of high quality **NSK bearings** including replacing the stock bearing that comes with the gear.